 Collaborative Learning: A method of instruction committed to actively engaging students in their learning using small groups, team and group projects, and providing opportunities for students to share common experiences and solve problems.

 College Level Examination Program (CLEP): A group of standardized tests created by the College Board that assess college-level knowledge in several subject areas.
 These exams are administered at various colleges and universities across the United States.
 Some institutions award credit to students who meet the college's minimum qualifying score for that exam, (typically, 50 is a qualifying score), but qualifying scores vary by school and exam.
-See page 101-102 of the catalog for the list of CLEP that Moorpark College accepts toward the Associate Degree, or schedule an appointment with a counselor.
+See the list of CLEP that Moorpark College accepts toward the Associate Degree, or schedule an appointment with a counselor.

 Comprehensive (Active) Educational Plan: A pathway that identifies the courses a student must take to complete their informed program of study and reach their educational goals.
 The comprehensive educational plan is detailed enough to identify everything a student must do to achieve their educational goal.
 Comprehensive educational plans are required for all students who have completed 15 units of college coursework, and must be approved by an academic counselor during a counseling appointment.